Sravan-Karrena/Sravan-Karrena/README.md

 Sravan Kumar Karrena

-Hi there! 👋 I'm Sravan.
+Hi there! 👋 I'm Sravan Karrena.

 I've got a background in Electronics & Communication Engineering and I'm currently getting my MBA in Business Analytics at Utica University.
 That means I like both the tech side of things *and* the business/data side.